 Code 1919, § 5155.

 Every deed of release of any estate or interest capable of passing by deeds of lease or release shall be as effectual for the purposes therein expressed, without the execution of a lease, as if the same had been executed.

 Code 1919, § 5156.

 CHAPTER 4.
 FORM AND EFFECT OF DEEDS AND COVENANTS; LIENS

 ARTICLE 1.
 FORM AND EFFECT OF DEEDS AND LEASES

 § 55-48.
 Form of a deed. —

-Every deed, corrected or amended deed, deed of release, or memorandum or addendum to any of these instruments, including those with vendor’s liens, shall name in the first clause each grantor and each grantee under whose names the instrument is to be indexed as required by § 17-79 and may be made in the following form, or to the same effect: “This deed, made the __________ day of __________, in the year __________, between (here insert names of parties as grantors or grantees), witnesseth: that in consideration of (here state the consideration), the said __________ doth (or do) grant unto the said __________, all (here describe the property, including the name of the city or county in which the property is located, and insert covenants or any other provisions).
-Witness the following signature and seal (or signatures and seals).”
+Every deed and corrected or amended deed may be made in the following form, or to the same effect: “This deed, made the ….… day of …….., in the year ………., between (here insert names of parties as grantors or grantees), witnesseth: that in consideration of (here state the consideration, nominal or actual), the said ….… does (or do) grant (or grant and convey) unto the said …….., all (here describe the property or interest therein to be conveyed, including the name of the city or county in which the property is located, and insert covenants or any other provisions).
+Witness the following signature (or signatures).”

 Every such deed conveying lands shall, unless an exception be made therein, be construed to include all the estate, right, title, and interest whatever, both at law and in equity, of the grantor in or to such lands.